pull-stream/pull-pushable/README.md

 # pull-pushable

-A pull-stream with a pushable interface.
+A pull-stream source with a pushable interface.

 Use this when you really can't pull from your source.
 For example, often I like to have a "live" stream.